Sam-M-Israel/pi-node-setup/README.md

 ## Downloading and importing a snapshot
 I prefer to get the snapshots from [mainnet.xtz-shots.io](https://mainnet.xtz-shots.io/).
 Scroll down to the Rolling snapshot section of the page.
-The command you need to run in your terminal looks like:
+The command you need to run in your terminal looks like this:
 ```
 wget https://mainnet.xtz-shots.io/tezos-mainnet-1959969.rolling
 ./tezos-node snapshot import tezos-mainnet-1959969.rolling --block BM4MFDJV3tPnRUxgrcsWUNNoYNSaiZCgEV64LJLxNwBQRLApgQz